Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Safety

-Waymo vehicles saw 88% fewer property damage claims and 92% fewer injury claims compared to the average human driver, According to a Swiss Re study (link, no paywall).
+According to a Swiss Re study (link, no paywall), Waymo vehicles saw 88% fewer property damage claims and 92% fewer injury claims compared to the average human driver.
 Over 25.3 million autonomous miles (no safety driver), the Waymo Driver racked up just nine property damage claims and two bodily injury claims (which are still under review in the report).
 For comparison, human drivers would typically face 78 property damage claims and 26 injury claims over the same distance.

 Waymo One launch date (link).
 Waymo Co-CEOs: Dmitri Dolgov and Tekedra Mawakana.